massysett/pipes-cliff/pipes-cliff/README.md

 # Deprecated

 I no longer maintain this library.
 There may be bugs in it.
-Use at your own risk.
+Getting exception-safe interprocess communication right in a general way is difficult, and I'm not sure it's a worthwhile problem to solve, so for the time being I have given up on it.

 # pipes-cliff